Historical moments in time that brought forth sudden change and accelerated new ways of living or thinking are known as 'trigger events'.

 - Waiving late fees.

-- Help tenants learn about resources available to help them secure financial assistance.
+- Helping tenants learn about resources available for them to secure financial assistance.

 - Adopting new safety measures to slow the spread of the virus within the community.

 - Pivoting to digital-only touring and leasing processes.